 We are committed to capping the community's rates-funded debt to a maximum of \$151.5 million for the Te Manawataki o Te Papa project cost.
 A sound financial strategy is in place so we can keep to this commitment.
-For more information visit: https://www.tauranga.govt.nz/civicprecinct
+[Link for more info]